-However, a stability Stability software installed onboard shall cover all mandatory class and statutory intact and damage stability requirements applicable to the ship.
-This UR, which requires only software approval, applies to onboard computers which are provided with software of software installed on onboard computers which is capable of performing stability calculations for the vessel.
+Stability software installed onboard shall cover all mandatory class and statutory intact and damage stability requirements applicable to the ship.
+This requirement, requires approval of software installed on onboard computers which is capable of performing stability calculations.

 Active and passive systems are defined in paragraph 2.
-This UR covers passive systems and the off-line operation mode of active systems only.
+This requirement covers passive systems and the off-line operation mode of active systems only.

-The requirements in this UR apply to stability software on ships contracted for construction on or after 1 July 2005.
+The requirements in this requirement apply to stability software on ships contracted for construction on or after 1 July 2005.